 Woodrow Wilson High School DaIlas ISD

 This project will consist of students creating multi-views by hand-sketch and Computer Aided Design before manufacturing a Large Wood Pet Kennel End Table.
-Once constructed and sanded by engineering students, the project will be painted by art students for aesthetic
+Once constructed and sanded by engineering students, the project will be painted by art students for aesthetic appeal.

 The hands-on experience will validate students’ year-long academic experience in several ways: